Only two truths exist in the world of digital marketing:

 A click map example.

 Scroll maps allow us to see how far down the page users scroll.
-Knowing this can help determine the ideal visual heirarchy for the page, including key content placements.
+Knowing this can help determine the ideal visual hierarchy for the page, including key content placements.

 Oh look, a rainbow!
 Just kidding – it’s a scroll map.